 A private contractor, Veolia Water Northeast LLC, operates the Town's wastewater facilities, including staffing the Sturbridge Water Pollution Control Facility on New Boston Road Extension.
 That facility can handle an average daily flow of 750,000 gallons of wastewater.
 In 2009, the facility treated an average of 662,000 gallons a day, which was an 11 percent decrease from the previous year (743,000 gallons a day).
 The total amount of wastewater treated and discharged into the Quinebaug River was 242 million gallons in 2009 compared to 272 million gallons in 2008.
-(Periodically, when the Town's wastewater flow exceeds the facility's average daily design flow, a portion of the wastewater is diverted to the Southbridge sewer system and then treated at the Southbridge Wastewater Treatment Facility.
-17 This occurs through an Intermunicipal Agreement between the towns of Sturbridge and Southbridge.)
+(Periodically, when the Town's wastewater flow exceeds the facility's average daily design flow, a portion of the wastewater is diverted to the Southbridge sewer system along with the gravity sewage flow from the south side of Fiske Hill, and then treated at the Southbridge Wastewater Treatment Facility.17 This occurs through an Intermunicipal Agreement between the towns of Sturbridge and Southbridge.)